Rookie of the Year poster

 The First Threshold at 26 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This demonstrates the protagonist's commitment to Henry actively chooses to try out for the Chicago Cubs.
 He throws at the tryout and amazes everyone, getting signed to a major league contract.
 He crosses from childhood into the adult world of professional baseball., moving from reaction to action.

 At 52 minutes, the Midpoint arrives at 51% of the runtime—precisely centered, creating perfect narrative symmetry.
-Significantly, this crucial beat Henry leads the Cubs into playoff contention with a spectacular save or win.
+Of particular interest, this crucial beat Henry leads the Cubs into playoff contention with a spectacular save or win.
 The stakes raise as the team now depends on him.
 False victory: he's a hero but the pressure intensifies and his arm starts hurting., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 78 minutes (76% through) represents the emotional nadir.
 Here, Henry's arm gives out or he has a catastrophic failure on the mound in a crucial game.
 His "magic" is dying, his dream is collapsing, and he realizes he may have lost himself in the process.
-The death of his miracle., shows the protagonist at their lowest point.
+The death of his miracle., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 83 minutes initiates the final act resolution at 81% of the runtime.
 Henry has a revelation (possibly through Chet or his mom): he doesn't need to be perfect, he just needs to be himself and give his best.
 He decides to pitch the final game not as a miracle worker but as a kid who loves baseball., demonstrating the transformation achieved throughout the journey.